 - 2 INTENSIVE LABS*: Apply and practice skills.

 2 SEMINARS: Prepare for the schoolyear ahead, immerse yourself in innovative thinking, and connect with your cohort, the program, and Penn during this annual gathering.

-* Note that a curriculum revision is launching in Fall 2022.
-Students previously enrolled must complete the curriculum they began, with 7 core courses, 2 electives, and 4 (0.5CU) labs.
+* Note that a curriculum revision launched in Fall 2022.
+Students previously enrolled must have completed the curriculum they began, with 7 core courses, 2 electives, and 4 (0.5CU) labs.

 Tuition and fees for the MHCI are based upon course units (CUs).
 The total estimated cost for the full degree program for 2023-2024 is approximately $69,200.
 Please keep in mind that rates are subject to change.